IBM/oms-payment-integration/Tutorial.md

 |-- adapter-build-1.0-SNAPSHOT-jars-with-all-modules.jar
 `-- adapter-build-1.0-SNAPSHOT.jar
 ````
-The jar **adapter-build-1.0-SNAPSHOT-jars-with-all-modules.jar** contains the code from all the modules or oms-payment-integration project.
+The jar **adapter-build-1.0-SNAPSHOT-jars-with-all-modules.jar** contains the code from all the modules of oms-payment-integration project.
 Install this jar on
 the order management system.

 <h2>On consuming notifications from Adyen</h2>